You are here

 Statement of Purpose

-Consistent with this mission, Mental Health America’s membership adopted a new Statement of Purpose in 2007, coinciding with the change in the name of the organization.
+Consistent with its mission, Mental Health America has adopted a Statement of Purpose.
 The purposes of [Mental Health America] the Corporation are to work for wellness, mental health and victory over mental and substance use conditions through the development of a coordinated citizens' voluntary movement; to advocate for the improved care and treatment of persons with mental and substance use conditions; to advocate for improved methods and services in research, prevention, detection, diagnosis and treatment of mental and substance use conditions; to educate the public about mental and substance use conditions and their causes and treatments; and to fight stigma and prejudice and promote social justice and recovery from mental and substance use conditions.

 - Mental health is a fundamental social justice issue.

-- Concern for the public’s health demands that disparities in treatment and the disproportionality of the burden of illness be eradicated.
+- Disparities in treatment and the disproportionality of the burden of illness must be eradicated.

-- We emphasize recovery from mental and substance use conditions for all.
+- MHA emphasizes recovery from mental health and substance use conditions.

-- Raise its voice for people affected by mental and substance use conditions that have not had a voice.
+- Raising its voice for people affected by mental and substance use conditions who have not had a voice.